phoenixg/steve-jobs-beat-tim-cook/README.md

-# steve-jobs-beat-tim-cook
+# Steve Jobs Beat Tim Cook
-Let's see what if Steve Jobs is after Tim Cook?
+Let's see what if Steve Jobs is after Tim Cook, how things will happen?

 | Tim Cook      | Steve Jobs  |